We take complaints very seriously, so if you have complained we are sorry that you have felt a need to do so.

 What to expect

-We aim in the first instance to try and resolve your concerns over the telephone, failing that, we will ask you to submit your complaint in writing, outlining your grievance (you may already have done this).
+We ask you to submit your complaint in writing, outlining your grievance (you may have already done this).
+Please email firstname.lastname@example.org

 As you will appreciate in order for us to fully investigate your complaint we would ask that you provide the following information to us: